fallen-icarus/cardano-swaps/README.md

 Beacon Tokens make all of this information readily queryable; no configuration of the tokens is necessary.
 This can be used in a wide variety of dApps - **the only requirement is that the beacon token is unique for each *kind* of datatype.**

 ---

 ### The DEX's Inline Datum
-For users to see each others' asking prices, all datums for the DEX must be inline datums. `cardano-swaps` contracts enforce this behavior whenever possible.
-Here is the datum type:
+For users to see each others' asking prices, all datums for the DEX must be inline datums:

 ``` Haskell
 -- | Swap Datum